 Konnyaku (蒟蒻) is also known as “konjac, konjaku, devil’s tongue, voodoo lily, snake palm, or elephant yam”.
-(Can anyone tell why so many eerie nicknames?
+(Can anyone tell why so many eerie nicknames? ).
+It is a natural food made from a type of mountain potato mixed with calcium hydroxide or calcium oxide extracted from eggshells.

 It is a traditional Japanese health food and has been consumed for over 2000 years.
 It appears in many dishes in Japanese cuisine such as oden, sukiyaki and sashimi.
 Besides that, it is also widely used as a substitute for gelatin in making jelly dessert.